 Gabriela Hearst Angela Blazer in Coral, $1,595, available at Gabriela Hearst; Gabriela Hearst Beatrice Pant in Coral, $895, available at Gabriela Hearst; Kule sweater; Christian Louboutin Tsarou Pompom-Embellished Suede Pumps, $895, available at Net-A-Porter; Jenny Bird Large Lola Hoops in High Polish Gold, $85, available at Jenny Bird; EF Collection ring.

 While Mbatha-Raw is happy to be a role model in public, after over two decades in the acting business, she has managed to keep her private life surprisingly...private.
-Google her, and you won’t find much beyond her IMDb and Wikipedia pages, and there’s no trace of the typical gossip stories about on-set feuds or relationship rumors.
+Google her, and you won’t find much beyond her IMDb and Wikipedia pages, and there’s no trace of the typical gossip stories about on-set feuds or relationship rumours.
 She’s not on Instagram or Twitter, and during our conversation, she doesn’t bite when I hint about any romantic partners; most of her interviews past and present, in fact, are strictly about her projects.

 “I like to focus on the work,” she says.
 “I think it can be hard to believe in somebody’s role if you know too much about them personally.
 I hope to have a long career and play many more different types of roles, so I’m trying to give myself the chance to be as believable as possible, rather than burden the viewer with my personal stuff.
 You go to the movies to go on a journey and believe the story.”

 What she will share is that she lives a “nomadic lifestyle” that has taken her everywhere from Toronto to New Zealand for filming.
 Los Angeles is her base, though she says she feels most at home with her parents back in Oxfordshire.
 Her greatest accomplishment of her past year, she adds, was the two months she was able to spend with them during a brief window of time off.
-That included a casual trip to London to be honored by Queen Elizabeth II with an MBE, or Member of the Most Excellent Order of the British Empire, an award she gives out every year before her birthday.
+That included a casual trip to London to be honoured by Queen Elizabeth II with an MBE, or Member of the Most Excellent Order of the British Empire, an award she gives out every year before her birthday.
 Mbatha-Raw’s distinction was for her service to the dramatic arts.

-“It’s an old school, very English honor from the royal family, but such a big deal!” she says.
+“It’s an old school, very English honour from the royal family, but such a big deal!” she says.
 “We got to go as a family to Buckingham Palace, and it was very surreal.”
 When asked if she has any opinions on Meghan Markle, another biracial woman who’s recently captured the public’s attention as Prince Harry’s fiancée, she keeps her answer very British and diplomatic.
 “I can’t speak for all of the U.K., but I’m very excited for them both!
 Who doesn’t love a royal wedding?”

 Two months off was more than enough for Mbatha-Raw.
 She’s already returned to filming, this time in New York for Motherless Brooklyn, a ’50s detective mystery directed by Ed Norton, a project that, somehow, manages to be very different from anything she’s previously done.
 And the actress has no plans of slowing down any time soon.
 In fact, her next steps might be outside the acting realm — inspired by DuVernay.